 On July 12, 2000, David Thomson, a 42-year-old amateur photographer from Edinburgh, visited Caerlaverock Castle to capture sunset images for a local exhibition.

-At 6:00 PM, while photographing the East Tower, he noticed a translucent figure in a second-floor window, describing her as a woman in a green gown with long hair.
-Thomson snapped three photos with a Canon EOS 300, one showing a clear silhouette of a female figure, later analyzed by historian Dr. Margaret Reid as an optical anomaly but not a reflection.
+At 6:00 PM, while photographing the East Tower, he noticed a translucent entity in a second-floor window, describing her as a woman in a green dress with long hair.
+Thomson snapped three photos with a Canon EOS 300, one showing a clear silhouette of a woman, later analyzed by historian Dr. Margaret Reid as an optical anomaly but not a reflection.

-The image, displayed at the Dumfries Museum from August 1–15, 2000, attracted 200 visitors, with 60% reporting chills when viewing it.
+The image, displayed at the Dumfries Museum from August 1–15, 2000, attracted 200 visitors, 60% of whom reported experiencing chills while viewing it.
 Thomson, interviewed by BBC Radio Scotland on July 20, 2000, described a cold breeze and sense of sadness during the sighting, reinforcing the Green Lady’s haunted legacy.

 March 15, 2005: Ian Fraser’s Encounter

-On March 15, 2005, Ian Fraser, a 55-year-old castle guide employed by Historic Scotland, conducted a routine check of the South Range at 9:00 PM.
-He heard disembodied footsteps echoing from the upper floor, followed by whispers saying, “Find him.”
+On March 15, 2005, Ian Fraser, a 55-year-old castle guide use by Historic Scotland, conducted a routine check of the South Range at 9:00 PM.
+He heard mysterious footsteps echoing from the upper floor, followed by whispers saying, “Find him.”

-Investigating with a flashlight, Fraser saw a green shimmer near the staircase, which faded after 10 seconds.
-He reported an oppressive dread and chilled skin, lasting 20 minutes.
+Investigating with a flashlight, Fraser observed a green shimmer near the staircase that faded after 10 seconds.
+He reported an oppressive dread and chills that lasted 20 minutes.
 Fraser’s log, submitted to Historic Scotland on March 16, 2005, noted no electrical faults or open windows.

-His account, shared at a Dumfries Historical Society meeting on April 10, 2005, prompted 30 attendees to visit the castle, with 10 reporting unease in the South Range, solidifying the Green Lady’s terrifying presence.
+His account, shared at a Dumfries Historical Society meeting on April 10, 2005, prompted 30 attendees to visit the castle; 10 reported unease in the South Range, thereby solidifying the Green Lady’s terrifying presence.

 Theories and Explanations